2024 Edition

 CA-RPM 2.01

-The organization conducts a quarterly review of immediate and ongoing risks that includes a review of incidents, critical incidents, accidents, and grievances including the following, as appropriate to the program or service:
+The organization conducts a quarterly review of immediate and ongoing risks that includes a review of incidents, critical incidents, accidents, and grievances related to the following, as appropriate to the program or service:

 1. facility safety issues;